Cyd Adams

-Cydney W. "Cyd" Adams (1949–2005) was an American poet and academic.
-Known for his masterful command of imagery and language in his works, his writing is sometimes looked upon as a successor to the work of Dylan Thomas, who was one of Adams' chief influences.
+Cydney W. "Cyd" Adams (November 27, 1949 – May 15, 2005) was an American poet and academic.
 Adams portrayed his background as an East Texas farmer and his passion for hard physical labor into his writing.
 Adams had a masterly, elegant way of writing about the trials and tribulations of the common working man.
 His depictions of East Texas and its people earned him the title of Poet Laureate of East Texas in 2001, and many of his poems are acknowledged as some of the best poetry written in any language.
 Adams was also a professor of English and literature at his alma mater, Stephen F. Austin State University in Nacogdoches, Texas, for nearly 30 years.
-His passion for teaching and his friendships with many of his colleagues were also recurring themes in his work.

 Much of Adams' work has been featured in literary magazines and in anthologies, and in the late 1990s, Adams began a creative partnership with his close friend and colleague Charles Jones, an art professor at SFA.
-The partnership resulted in the award-winning book "Blackjack Bull Pine and Post-Oak Glade."
+The partnership resulted in the book "Blackjack Bull Pine and Post-Oak Glade."
 Some of his other books include "On the Perimeter" and "The Labor That a Man Takes."
 All of his publications are included in the Oxford University Library.

-Passion for teaching, family, and friendships were recurring themes in his work.
-He motivated and encouraged students to have high standards.
-He taught in a way that inspired them to love the material the way he loved it.
-Above all, he cared about his students and wanted them to learn.
-It never failed to disappoint him that some were simply not interested.

-Adams was a person of great artistic ability and creativity.
-In addition to writing, he was a woodcarver, sculptor, bricklayer, and a talented gardener and farmer, who brought skill and care to everything he did.
-He found solace in the rhythm of swimming, which cleared his mind and allowed him to “hear” some of his best lines of poetry.
+In addition to writing, he was a woodcarver, sculptor, bricklayer, and a talented gardener and farmer.

-He was a talented and unique artist as well as a sincere, sensitive, and beautiful soul.
-He had a great passion for people and literature.
-He invested himself totally in both.

 Cyd Adams died in May 2005 in Nacogdoches.
-He is buried in the historic Harmony Hill Cemetery in Rusk County, Texas, where his striking monument is engraved with his own epitaph:
+He is buried in Harmony Hill Cemetery in Rusk County, Texas, where his monument is engraved with his own epitaph.